Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/HA/HA.md

 0–255
 ```

-Higher priority value = higher preference for becoming primary when priority is considered by the election process.
+Higher priority value means higher preference when priority is used in the election process.

 Default: